mecsa/mecsa-st/README.md

 * [MTA-STS](https://www.ietf.org/rfc/rfc8461.txt)

 The objective of these protocols is to protect the reception of emails.

+***Update!***  The new version of mecsa-st released on 12/09/2022 contains the following changes:

+* During the DNSSEC test mecsa-st will now retry once the DNS queries using UDP instead of TCP if the DNS server drops the connection or does not reply to a TCP query

 ***Update!***  The new version of mecsa-st released on 08/07/2021 contains the following changes: